User Manual – Durst

 2. Improvements

-In version 1.19.2 of the Workflow, additional improvements have been implemented.
+In version 1.19.2 of the Workflow, further enhancements have been implemented.
 These include:

 2.1.
 Check-in Preflight and Fixup Templates

-In version 1.19.2, the check Object is not CMYK has been added to the Check-in Preflight and Fixup Templates.
-Additionally, the information icon used in the display of the Preflight Results has been updated with a new symbol.
+In version 1.19.2, the check Object is not CMYK was added to the Check-in Preflight and Fixup Templates.
+Additionally, the information icon displayed in the Preflight Results has been updated with a new symbol.

 2.1.1.
 Check «Object is not CMYK»

 As of version 1.19.2, the new check Object is not CMYK is available.
-This feature allows users to identify all objects within a PDF file that are not defined in the CMYK color space.
-Optionally, the check can be limited to ICC-based or DeviceCMYK objects.
+This functionality enables users to detect all objects within a PDF file that are not defined in the CMYK color space.
+The check can optionally be limited to ICC-based or DeviceCMYK objects.

-• Objects that are not CMYK – identifies all objects not using the CMYK color space.
+• Objects that are not CMYK – detects all objects that do not use the CMYK color space.

-• Objects that are not ICC-based CMYK – identifies all objects that are neither in the CMYK color space nor ICC-based CYMK.
-This includes DeviceCMYK objects.
+• Objects that are not ICC-based CMYK – identifies all objects that are neither in the CMYK nor ICC-based CYMK.
+DeviceCMYK objects are included in the results.

-Figure 47: The Check-in Preflight and Fixup Template with the check Object is not CMYK
+Figure 47: The Check-in Preflight and Fixup Template with the check Objects that are not CMYK

 2.1.2.
 Severity Level Icon «Information»

-Starting with version 1.19.2, a blue icon is consistently used to represent the « Information» severity level in the Check-in Preflight and Fixup Templates.
+Starting with version 1.19.2, a blue icon is now consistently used to represent the « Information» severity level in the Check-in Preflight and Fixup Templates.
 This icon appears, for example, in the Preflight Results [106] of the Print Item Editor.
-Previously, the icon´s visibility was suboptiomal in some environments due to its color scheme.
+This change addresses a previous issue where the icon´s visibility was suboptimal in certain environments due to its former color scheme.

 Figure 48: The Information icon in the Print Item Editor for a Preflight Result